 The day where you can track the Island trolley in real-time is finally here!
-There is now a phone application, called myStop, that will provide you with real-time trolley info.
+There is now a phone application, called myStop, that will provide you with real-time Anna Maria Island trolley info.
+The days of guessing your pickup time are over with this FREE app you can download easily.

-myStop is an awesome tool to use to get trolley stop details, and to see if the trolley is on time or late to its next stop.
-Make sure you pick the “5 AMI Trolley” to get our locals trolley’s information.
+myStop Mobile is an awesome tool to get trolley stop details, and to see if the trolley is on time or late to its next stop.
+Make sure you pick the “5 AMI Trolley” option to get our specific trolley’s information.
+A map will display stop locations – remember that north destinations pick up on the east side of the road and south destinations pick up on the west side.

 If you for some reason don’t have a smart phone on you, but are near a computer, juts visit this site to view the trolley info/times.